clinicalml/large-scale-temporal-shift-study/temporal_shift_scan/README.md

     - `--feature_windows`: specify comma-separated list of window lengths in days for features, default: 30
     - `--fold`: specify which data fold to use, default: 0

+## Automated large-scale scan

-To automate the scan for the outcomes generated in `data_extraction`:
+To automate the scan for a large set of outcomes, such as the most frequent conditions and labs as computed in `data_extraction`, and across a large number of years:
 1. Run `python3 write_automated_run_experiment_scripts.py` and `python3 write_automated_run_procedure_experiment_scripts.py` with the following arguments:
     - `--outcome=`: `condition`, `lab` (only for the former)
     - `--subsample_sizes=`: comma-separated list of number of samples to use per year